A Lower Bound and a Near-Optimal Algorithm for Bilevel Empirical Risk Minimization: Lower Bound for Bilevel ERM

-\end{definition} This algorithmic class includes popular stochastic bilevel first-order algorithms, such as AmIGO \citep{Arbel2022}, FSLA \citep{Li2022}, SOBA, and SABA \citep{Dagreou2022}.
-Note that despite the projection step, SRBA is part of this algorithmic class since the projection of a vector onto $\Gamma$ is actually just a rescaling.
+\end{definition} This algorithm class includes popular stochastic bilevel first-order algorithms, such as AmIGO \citep{Arbel2022amigo}, FSLA \citep{Li2022}, SOBA, and SABA \citep{Dagreou2022SABA}.
+Moreover, despite the projection step, SRBA is part of this algorithm class since the projection of a vector onto $\Gamma$ is actually just a rescaling.